 - 5. The application seeks full planning permission for the rebuilding of the ruinous former barn and change of use to form an open market dwelling. - 6.
-The proposal involves the demolition of almost all of the remaining walls of the existing building with only the base courses of stone re-used.
+The proposal involves the demolition of almost all of the remaining walls of the existing building.
+A new building that replicates the appearance of the former barn would be constructed.
 This therefore amounts to the demolition of the existing building and the construction of a new dwelling, rather than the conversion of an existing building. - 7.
 The proposed new building would replicate the size and form of the former barn, would replicate the former pattern of window and door openings and would be constructed using stone reclaimed from the existing building as far as possible.
 The roof of the new building would be covered in either stone slates or blue slate. - 8.
 The proposed new dwelling would have a living room and kitchen to the ground floor and three bedrooms and a bathroom to the first floor.
 The dwelling would be accessed using Barrowstone Lane which would be improved and resurfaced in order to make it suitable for use by a family car.
 Domestic curtilage would be created to the east and south of the host building with two parking spaces immediately to the eastern side.